jasonyu1996/anvil/tutorial/L3-Respecting-Contracts/README.md

   21|             let addr = recv endp.read_req >>
 ```

 This is because the read thread (loop) waits 1 cycle before looping back to the next cycle hence, the gap between `read_req` and `read_res` is 1 cycle and therefore the gap between `read_req` and next `read_req` will be 1+1 = 2 cycles.
 This violates the contract of the channel.
-This will be fixed by removing the 1 cycle delay in the read thread.
+This will be fixed by removing the 1 cycle delay in the read thread at the end.

 This is already happening in the write thread as the write thread is ready to receive every cycle.
 </details>